algolia/instantsearch-specs/content/widgets/panel.md

     description: the body of the Panel
   - name: .ais-Panel-footer
     description: the footer of the Panel (optional)
+  - name: .ais-Panel-collapseButton
+    description: the button that collapses the panel (mandatory when the panel is collapsible)
 options:
   - name: header
     description: Text to put before the widget